The Fetal Cardiology Program focuses on the detection, evaluation and management of prenatal cardiovascular diseases/heart problems.

 During Your Visit

 A fetal echocardiogram is usually performed during the second or third trimester.
-The test is similar to a regular obstetrical ultrasound but is focused to look at the heart of the baby before he or she is born.
-No special precautions or preparations are required prior to the baby’s heart test, and there are no risks associated with it.
+The test from medical professionals is similar to a regular obstetrical ultrasound but is focused on looking at the heart of the baby before he or she is born.
+No special precautions or preparations are required before the baby’s heart test from our specialists, and there are no risks associated with it.

 - The fetal heart disease test will take approximately one hour depending on the “cooperation” of your unborn baby.
 The fetal heart disease examinations are performed in the Fetal Cardiology Clinic as part of the Heart Institute and are immediately interpreted by one of our fetal cardiologists.
 One of the fetal cardiologists will meet with you during or immediately after the baby’s heart condition test to discuss the results of the fetal echocardiogram.